gardener/gardener/docs/usage/shoot_credentials_rotation.md

 1. Update the data in the `Secret` with new credentials.
 2. ⚠️ Wait until all `Shoot`s using the `Secret` are reconciled before you disable the old credentials in your cloud provider account!
 Otherwise, the `Shoot`s will no longer work as expected.
 Check out [this document](shoot_operations.md#immediate-reconciliation) to learn how to trigger a reconciliation of your `Shoot`s.
-3. After all `Shoot`s using the `Secret` were reconciled, you can go ahead and deactivate the old credentials in your provider account account.
+3. After all `Shoot`s using the `Secret` were reconciled, you can go ahead and deactivate the old credentials in your provider account.

 ## Gardener-Provided Credentials